cspannos/UNICEF-Challenge/README.md

 ### Tech Stack
 - MongoDB to process API data
 - ReactJS / OpenStreet Map for front-end
-- For order making and taking, an early candidate is 0x integration, for sotring transactions on the Ethereum blockchain.
+- For order making and taking, an early candidate is 0x integration, for storing transactions on the Ethereum blockchain.